 Tri-Cities CERT training is offered free to the community to those 18 years and older.
-Training includes both on-line and hands-on participation.
+Training includes both classroom and hands-on participation.

-Upon completing the CERT Application below, you will receive information, dates and location and of the next CERT training.
+Upon completing the CERT Application below, you will receive information, dates, and location of the next CERT training.

 Interested in CERT and want to learn more?
 Linked below is a free introductory course offered by FEMA.
 Members of the community interested in participating in online courses and hands-on training opportunities, please sign up below.

 FEMA: IS-317.A: Introduction to Community Emergency Response Team (CERTs). https://training.fema.gov/is/courseoverview.aspx?code=IS-317.a